rpechuk/masters-thesis/index.md

 In Mosaic, many optimizations can be applied transparently because of the coordinator's control over query generation and execution.
 For example, the coordinator's query cache, which stores the results of previously executed queries, can be pre-populated with initialization queries at publish time and loaded alongside the visualization.
 Similarly, pre-aggregated materialized views can be pre-computed and loaded into the database upon initialization.
 The Mosaic coordinator will then automatically use these assets rather than re-compute them.
-However, when optimizations fundamentally alter data access patterns (i.e., replacing preparation queries with precomputed data), the publisher explicitly rewrites the specification.
+However, when optimizations fundamentally alter data access patterns (e.g., replacing preparation queries with precomputed data), the publisher explicitly rewrites the specification.

 **Balancing Pre-rendering and Interactivity.**
 Pre-rendering reduces initial load times (TTR) but requires hydration steps to enable interactivity (TTA).